JackJJCodes/CROPify/README.md

 # Future Improvements:
  1. An Crop Disease predictor could be added to this application.
 It could take input in for of an image, and predict if it is diseased or not.
  2. A feature in which after a farmer finds out about the most suitable crop, he could directy call any supplier of the said crop.
+ 3. This web application is not mobile-first.
+So if anyone out there could make it mobile-reponsive, that'd be great.

 # Issues:
  1. The designing part of the web application is in a bit of mess😅.